-Historical and Religious Places to Visit in Bangkok62.
+Historical and Religious Places to Visit in Bangkok64.
 Wat Saket-

 Wat Saket, also known as the Phu Khao Thong/the Golden Mount, is one of the most revered Buddhist Temples.
 On special Thai holidays such as New Year’s Eve and Vesaka Bucha Day, guests can experience grand ceremonies.

-63. Wat Suthat- Wat Suthat- a royal Buddhist Temple, is one of the oldest in Bangkok and among the recommended Bangkok attractions.
+65. Wat Suthat- Wat Suthat- A royal Buddhist Temple, is one of the oldest in Bangkok and among the recommended Bangkok attractions.
 The Temple is known for the “Giant Swing” and contains the Bronze Buddha image “Phra Sri Sakyamuni”.

 The Museum is well known for the enormous and exquisitely made three-headed elephant statue that towers over the compound.
 The inside of the Museum is incredible with a beautiful ceiling, ornate carvings, iconography, and a vast collection of antiques.

-74. Kamthieng House Museum- This is one of the Bangkok tourist places that preserves and showcases Lanna Traditions and Cultural Heritage.
-It gives visitors an insight into Lanna architecture, artefacts, art, culture, beliefs and rituals, and their lifestyle.
+76. Kamthieng House Museum- This is one of the Bangkok tourist places that preserves and showcases Lanna Traditions and Cultural Heritage.
+It gives visitors an insight into Lanna architecture, artifacts, art, culture, beliefs and rituals, and their lifestyle.

 Other Places to Visit in Bangkok